Room finishing

 Next, select the baseboard type from the drop-down list containing all wall types of the current project.

-The Baseboard height option sets the height of the baseboard being created relative to the floor level, and if there is no underlying floor/slab, relative to the story level.
+The Baseboard height option defines the height of the created baseboard relative to the floor level, and if there is no underlying slab – relative to the level of the story or the bottom of the room depending on the selected settings.

 Below is the Copy parameter value (from room to baseboard) option.
 Clicking the button again adds new fields and allows copying values of multiple parameters at the same time.